 Damsel in Defense is a family business, or a two-family business to be more accurate.
 Co-founded by Mindy Lin (CMO) and Bethany Hughes (CSO), they run the business with their significant others Jimmy Lin (CFO) and Chris Hughes (COO).

 Their mission, as stated, is to equip, empower and educate women to protect themselves and their families.
+Considering the products they sell and the cause, I think their message and mission have more significance than other MLMs whose mission is also to empower women, like Savvi, for example, who sells clothing.

-Mindy and Bethany met in 2010 and to earn some money, Bethany, with a background in self-defense products suggested they sell them at swap meets.
+Mindy and Bethany met in 2010, and to earn some money, Bethany, with a background in self-defense products, suggested they sell them at swap meets.

-With Mindy’s experience in direct-selling however, the idea of swap meets quickly turned to women’s living rooms and in September of 2011, Damsel in Defense was born.
+With Mindy’s experience in direct selling however, the idea of swap meets quickly turned to women’s living rooms, and in September of 2011, Damsel in Defense was born.

 Is Damsel In Defense A Scam?